tranhuuphucuong/a_maze_ing/README.md

 # AMazeIng

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/a_maze_ing`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a small video game about maze, create on Gosu library.
+You need to find the way to specific point in the maze to win the game

+(./images/cover.jpg)

+## Requirements

+This gem needs [Gosu](https://www.libgosu.org/) installed on your machine in order to render graphics

 ## Installation